Vietnam.vn - Nền tảng quảng bá Việt Nam

 VietNamNetVietNamNet27/08/2023

-Pursuant to the provisions of the Law on promulgation of legal documents on the drafting of resolutions of the National Assembly, Resolution No. 123 of the Government on the proposal to draft a resolution of the National Assembly on the pilot application of investment support policies in the high-tech sector and the direction of the Prime Minister, the Ministry of Planning and Investment has drafted a report to the Government on the draft Resolution of the National Assembly on the pilot application of investment support policies according to simplified procedures.
+Pursuant to the provisions of the Law on promulgation of legal documents on the drafting of resolutions of the National Assembly , Resolution No. 123 of the Government on the proposal to draft a resolution of the National Assembly on the pilot application of investment support policies in the high-tech sector and the direction of the Prime Minister, the Ministry of Planning and Investment has drafted a report to the Government on the draft Resolution of the National Assembly on the pilot application of investment support policies according to simplified procedures.

-Accordingly, the Ministry of Planning and Investment believes that changing the approach, adding new forms of incentives and investment support in the high-tech sector in the context of implementing global minimum tax is necessary to ensure the competitiveness and attractiveness of the investment environment in Vietnam in the coming time.
+Accordingly, the Ministry of Planning and Investment believes that changing the approach and adding new forms of incentives and investment support in the high-tech sector in the context of implementing global minimum tax is necessary to ensure the competitiveness and attractiveness of the investment environment in Vietnam in the coming time.

 This Ministry proposed the content of the draft resolution of the National Assembly to pilot the application of investment support policies to 4 groups of enterprises.